Boodles (company): 2000s: Opening in London

-In 2004, the company rebranded from "Boodle & Dunthorne" to "Boodles".
-In 2007, this store relocated to Bond Street, becoming the flagship showroom and solidifying Boodles’ position in British luxury jewellery.
-The brand later expanded with boutiques in Harrods, The Savoy Hotel, The Royal Exchange and Sloane Street.
+In 2005, the company rebranded from Boodle & Dunthorne to Boodles.
+In 2007, the store relocated to Bond Street, becoming the flagship showroom and solidifying Boodles’ position in British luxury jewellery.
+The brand later expanded, with boutiques in Harrods, the Savoy Hotel, the Royal Exchange and Sloane Street.

 2010s: Rebranding

 In 2012, Boodles launched its e-commerce platform, allowing the company to reach a global audience online.
-In 2014, Channel 4 aired The Million Pound Necklace, a documentary showcasing Boodles' creation of the Greenfire Suite, a jewellery collection made of emeralds valued at £2.8 Million.
+In 2014, Channel 4 aired The Million Pound Necklace, a documentary showcasing Boodles' creation of the Greenfire Suite, a jewellery collection made of emeralds valued at £2.8 million.

-In 2015, Boodles collaborated with The Royal Ballet to create the Pas de Deux collection, which featured jewelry inspired by ballet.
-Boodles launched their new showroom at No.6 Sloane Street in early 2017.
+In 2015, Boodles collaborated with the Royal Ballet to create the Pas de Deux collection, which featured jewelry inspired by ballet.
+Boodles launched its new showroom at No.6 Sloane Street in early 2017.
 In 2018, Boodles partnered with Patek Philippe to produce a special World Time wristwatch with Liverpool positioned at the 12 o'clock spot.

 2020s

 In 2020, Boodles launched The Secret Garden Collection, inspired by the film adaptation of the classic novel, with a portion of proceeds supporting the NSPCC.
 In 2021, Boodles introduced the Peace of Mined Collection, focusing on diamonds from the Cullinan Mine.
 In 2022, Boodles launched the Around the World in 16 Days Collection, inspired by Anthony Wainwright’s 1962 globe-trotting journey.
 In 2022, Boodles won a Gold Medal at the RHS Chelsea Flower Show for the Boodles Travel Garden, inspired by Anthony Wainwright’s travels.

+In October of 2022, The history of Boodles was the subject of an exhibition at the Lady Lever Art Gallery in Port Sunlight.
+On display were jewellery and objects relating to the company, including Grand National trophies.

+Famous Boodles client, Emma Thompson, at the Bond Street flagship store launch party in 2015.

 In 2024, Boodles created The National Gallery Collection for the National Gallery’s 200th anniversary, also sponsoring a garden at the Chelsea Flower Show called NG200, inspired by gallery paintings.
 In November, sponsored the Hay Wain Constable Exhibition, and designed a line of brooches inspired by Constable's works.
 In 2024, Boodles worked with Bentley to create a unique ‘one-of-one’ Boodles Bentley, which was unveiled at the Jack Barclay showroom.

 Boodles has ten stores including five in London: Savoy Hotel, New Bond Street, Sloane Street, The Royal Exchange, Brompton Road and Harrods, three in North West England; (Liverpool, Chester and Manchester), one in Leeds, West Yorkshire and one in Dublin, Ireland.
+The company's global flagship, "The Boodles Townhouse," is located on Old Bond Street and spans seven floors, including retail space, client consultation areas, and office facilities.